Kotlin/kotlinx-kover/README.md

 ### Features

-* Collection of code coverage for jvm and Android host tests (JS and native targets are not supported yet).
+* Collection of code coverage for JVM and Android host tests (JS and native targets are not supported yet).
 * Generating `HTML` and `XML` reports.
 * Works with `kotlin("jvm")`, `kotlin("android")`, `kotlin("multiplatform")` and `com.android.kotlin.multiplatform.library` plugins.
 * Support build variants in `kotlin("android")` projects.